 Digital Willow approach

 The method in doing this was to create several advertisements for social media plus four bespoke landing pages for each of the target audiences (Flu – targeting younger and older audiences and Pneumonia – targeting younger and older audiences).
-Each landing page contained a specific message tailored to the specific audience.
+Each landing page contained a specific message tailored to the specific audience and gives detail about Importance of Personal Health & Social Media.

 The complex model of the different audiences needed to be reflected in our paid media strategy.
 We used very specific geo-targeting across England, Wales and Scotland narrowing down on deprived areas of these countries.
 The target audiences were carefully built using Government Deprivation Indexes for England, Scotland and Wales.